 Directions/Location: (Also see map at bottom of page) Take Route 37 northward toward Redwood.
 At the beginning of the village of Redwood look for a right-hand road called Cottage Hill Road.
 Turn onto this.
 When you eventually come to a fork bear left (continue on Burns Road, the right-hand road is Cottage Hill Road).
 When you come to the junction with the Lake of the Woods DEC sign bear left (continue on Burns Road).
 Watch for the parking area(s) on the left further down this seasonal road, there are two.
 The trailhead is across from the first parking lot.
 The second parking area is approximately .6 of a mile further down the road, and is at a trailhead for the trail to Butterfield Lake, and there is another trailhead down the road for the longer Grand Lake Trail – park your car and walk down the road and watch for the trail sign on the right, it can be hard to find.
 There is a kiosk in the woods a short distance.
 There are a number of trails in this system.

-If you have a GPS “45590 Burns Road, Redwood” should get you close to the parking lots – don’t turn onto Fauteau Road, stay on Burns Road to find the parking lots.
+If you use a GPS “45590 Burns Road, Redwood” should get you close to the parking lots – don’t turn onto Fauteau Road, stay on Burns Road to find the parking lots.

 To find the boat launch see directions in Info above and map below.